---

 - Follow the version control tutorial to connect your Tinybird Workspace to version control: [Working with version control](/classic/work-with-data/organize-your-work/working-with-version-control).

-- Explore our [repository of common use cases for iterating using version control](https://github.com/tinybirdco/use-case-examples) to explore and try out how to iterate Tinybird projects with version control.
+- Explore the [repository of common use cases for iterating using version control](https://github.com/tinybirdco/use-case-examples) to try out how to iterate Tinybird projects with version control.